winton/typectl/README.md

 The `typectl` pattern promotes keeping functions generic and isolated.

-The API requires defining arguments and return values with objects:
+The function API requires that arguments and return values are defined as objects:

 ```typescript
 // incrementNumber.ts